 Religious beliefs and practices are an important, if not the most important, aspect of Moroccan Jewish culture.
 They provide the basis for Moroccan Jewish identity, even if few Moroccan Jews have been scholars of Jewish writings or abided by all aspect of Jewish law and traditions.
-Living in a Muslim-majority country among Arabs and Berbers who maintained a strong belief in supernatural spirits and mystical approaches to Islam had a strong influence on the religious beliefs and practices of Moroccan Jews.
+Living in a Muslim-majority country among Arabs and Amazigh who maintained a strong belief in supernatural spirits and mystical approaches to Islam had a strong influence on the religious beliefs and practices of Moroccan Jews.

 Jewish Religious Beliefs

 While there is a diversity of Jewish beliefs throughout the world, some beliefs are common among almost all Jewish movements and practitioners.
 They include: 1) a belief in one God; 2) a respect for the Jewish holy books – the Torah (the first five books of the Jewish Bible), the other Bible books, and the Talmud (rabbinical interpretations of the Torah); 3) an appreciation for rabbinic efforts to encode the Talmud into Jewish law; 4) recognition of the role of rabbis in using these sources to guide Jewish practice and help resolve problems of everyday life.